JulianFP/project-W/doc/dev_getting_started.rst

       source venv/bin/activate

-5. Install project dependencies including optional dependencies for testing and building the documentation:
+5. Install project dependencies including optional dependencies for testing.
+If you want to not only run the dummy runner but also the whisperx code then you also need to install the ``not_dummy`` optional dependencies:

    .. code-block:: bash

-      python -m pip install .[not_dummy,tests]
+      python -m pip install .[tests]

 You are now ready to go!
 Note that by default, Whisper caches downloaded models in ``$HOME/.cache/whisper/``.
 If you would like the runner to download the models into a different directory, set ``whisper_settings.model_cache_dir`` in your ``config.yml`` to the desired directory.